Developer(s) – Toby Fox

 Storyline – 10/10

-The story of Undertale follows a player-named human child, who has fallen into a mysterious realm called the Underground, where resides monsters that were once equal to humans, but banished there following a war that broke out between them.
+The story of Undertale follows a player-named human child, who has fallen into a mysterious realm called the Underground, where reside monsters that were once equal to humans but banished there following a war that broke out between them.
 The human sets out on a journey to find the king of the Underground, Asgore Dreemurr, and reach the barrier leading back to the surface world.
 The game’s story was heavily inspired by Internet culture, as well as the concept of motherhood, further taking influence from Nintendo’s Mother series; the character Toriel, in particular, being perhaps the most prominent example of this.
-The story has a unique blend of comedy, tragedy and moral ambiguity, as players are presented with choices of befriending, fleeing or killing enemies, which in turn influence the direction in which the story goes.
+The story has a unique blend of comedy, tragedy, and moral ambiguity, as players are presented with choices of befriending, fleeing, or killing enemies, which in turn influence the direction in which the story goes.
 It certainly stands out as one of the better and more subtle narratives told in an indie game, and is worth experiencing at least once.

 Originality – 10/10

-Though the game takes inspiration from a variety of different sources, such as Internet culture, other game series’, and even UK comedy shows such as Mr. Bean, it present players with a gaming experience largely unlike most others.
-I was overwhelmingly satisfied to witness how well combat was handled against many other RPGs released throughout the previous generation of gaming, and most other aspects of it also contributed to make this a truly unforgettable experience, like it’s story and subtle graphical details.
-It can be looked upon as one of the most remarkable achievements in gaming in general; made even more remarkable by the fact that it was all the work of one man with limited financial backing, but with unlimited imagination.
+Though the game takes inspiration from a variety of different sources, such as Internet culture, other game series’, and even UK comedy shows such as Mr. Bean, it presents players with a gaming experience largely unlike most others.
+I was overwhelmingly satisfied to witness how well combat was handled against many other RPGs released throughout the previous generation of gaming, and most other aspects of it also contributed to make this a truly unforgettable experience, like its story and subtle graphical details.
+It can be looked upon as one of the most remarkable achievements in gaming in general; made even more remarkable by the fact that it was all the work of one man with limited financial backing, but with an unlimited imagination.

-Overall, Undertale is an engaging, subtle and extraordinary video game that will have players amazed and immersed from beginning to end.
+Overall, Undertale is an engaging, subtle, and extraordinary video game that will have players amazed and immersed from beginning to end.
 Though my biggest concern stems from wishing that it could have been made to last a little longer, what there is in the way of story and gameplay makes for an experience unlike many others, and I recommend it to any fan of the RPG genre.